-So when they proposed him to have the ground command in NATO and I was in Paris with the United Nations, he came to see me to see if I was opposed to him because of the business down in northwest Italy where he had orders from de Gaulle, who had no right to give him any orders because he was interfering with command.
+So when they proposed him to have the ground command in NATO and I was in Paris with the United Nations, he came to see me to see if I was opposed to him because of the business down in northwestern Italy where he had orders from de Gaulle, who had no right to give him any orders because he was interfering with command.
 I said, "No, de Lattre, I understood that.
 It was completely irregular and he had no authority to do that, but your position was quite difficult and I accepted that.
-But when it comes to the other thing-what you were guilty of when I first saw you in France, you have none of the qualities at all of an Allied commander.
-I said that was the most outrageous business of yours.
-I restrained myself very, very carefully from tearing you down to the ground.
-Because what you did was a most culpable performance for a man who had any idea of how allied forces must get along.
-And in the next place you didn't have a leg to stand on.
+But when it comes to the other thing, what you were guilty of when I first saw you in France, you have none of the qualities at all for an Allied commander."
+I said, "That was the most outrageous business of yours.
+I restrained myself very, very carefully from tearing you down to the ground, because what you did was a most culpable performance for a man who had any idea of how Allied forces must get along.
+And in the next place, you didn't have a leg to stand on.
 You celebrated all the way up the road.
-You were late on every damn thing (chuckle) and there wasn't anything to divide and you are critical of Truscott who is a fighter and not a talker."
-I said, "I am not going to oppose you on this at all because as a matter of fact that command doesn't amount to much right now.
+You were late on every damn thing [chuckles] and there wasn't anything to divide, and you are critical of Truscott who is a fighter and not a talker."
+I said, "I am not going to oppose you on this at all, because as a matter of fact, that command doesn't amount to much right now.
 It will, but it doesn't right now.
-You are no man to command any allied thing because you are a politico."
-Actually he was a good fighter.
+You are no man to command any Allied thing, because you are a politico."

+Actually, he was a good fighter.
 He did a good job out there in Indo-China, where he died as a result of it.
 But that performance there was terrible, right in front of all these reporters.
 But fortunately, they didn't bring it up at all.
 I think they spared me because I was so outraged by it.
 I was outraged at my people.
-I was outraged at Devers for standing there-no Truscott-and letting it go on.
-I was outraged with him.
-I shouldn't have been because he was being attacked.
+I was outraged at Devers for standing there no, Truscott-and letting it go on.
+I was outraged with him, sympathetic with him, of course, because he was being attacked.
 Bullitt didn't say a damn word.
 He just stood there and smirked.
 God knows what he told the reporters.
 I was out with him right then.
 He was just a high rider.

-Q. 6.
-Can you throw any light on the apparent contradictory statements noted above: one that the President favored joint occupation and secondly that he said the United States should have Berlin.
+6. Can you throw any light on the apparent contradictory statements noted above: one, that the president favored joint occupation, and secondly, that he said the United States should have Berlin.

-A. If he said we ought to have Berlin he was just talking.
-Of course we would have like to have Berlin.
+If he said we ought to have Berlin, he was just talking.